PrestaShop/docs/development/orders-lifecycle/_index.md

 {{% notice note %}}

-When creating Order from the BO, the initial Order status must be selected manually.
+When creating Order from the Back Office , the initial Order status must be selected manually.

 {{% /notice %}}